rdeneau/formation-fsharp/en/fsharp-training-13-domain-workflows.md

 F# algebraic effects librairies:

-- *Nick Palladinos'* [Eff](https://github.com/palladin/Eff): hard to use, even harder to understand (not documented)
+- *Nick Palladinos'* [Eff](https://github.com/palladin/Eff): hard to use, no doc → even harder to understand!
-- *Brian Berns'* [AlgEff](https://github.com/brianberns/AlgEff): less hard to understand and to use; based on class inheritance⚠️; types defined with `and`, breaking the top-down regular order; overkill for our purpose, but based on the free monad, hence good source of inspiration
+- *Brian Berns'* [AlgEff](https://github.com/brianberns/AlgEff): less hard to understand and to use
+  - based on class inheritance ⚠️
+  - types defined with `and`, breaking the top-down regular order ⚠️
+  - overkill, but based on the free monad → good source of inspiration

 Both used **generics** and **object-oriented** capabilities of F#.